 85K

-The square footage of Civic Hall - The Bernard Goldstein Center dedicated to tech training, support services, events, and meeting space
+Square footage dedicated to tech training, support services, events, and meeting space

 Rendering of Union Square Tech Training Center shows modern, open-plan office with glass walls, several people working at desks, conversing in groups, and walking.
 Large windows let in lots of natural light, creating a bright and collaborative workspace.